Les Maruo

-Les Maruo (丸尾 玲寿里, Maruo Resuri, born February 14, 1996) is a Japanese professional gridiron football linebacker for the Ottawa Redblacks of the Canadian Football League (CFL).
+Les Maruo (丸尾 玲寿里, Maruo Resuri, born February 14, 1996) is a Japanese professional gridiron football linebacker.
+He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).

 Early life

 Maruo attended Goddard High School in Wichita, Kansas.
 As a senior on the football team, he recorded 79 tackles in nine games.

 College career

 Maruo first played college football for the Hutchinson Blue Dragons from 2014 to 2015.
 He then transferred to the University of Texas at San Antonio, though he used a redshirt season in 2016 after compartment syndrome forced him to undergo surgery on both of his calves.
 He played for the Roadrunners from 2017 to 2018 where he started all 12 games in his senior year.

 Professional career

 Asahi Soft Drink Challengers

 After being overlooked by the National Football League and Canadian Football League, Maruo began his professional career with the Asahi Soft Drink Challengers of the X-League in 2019.
 He played for the Challengers for two years.